satyajohnny1/jtutorials/TypeScript Tutorial.md

 Visual Studio 2017 and Visual Studio 2015 Update 3 include TypeScript by default.
 Otherwise:
 npm install -g typescript

-** Compiling your code **
+### Compiling your code
 Typescript file extension is .ts (for example: tsc greeter.ts) You can compile it doing: tsc greeter.ts
 The result will be a file greeter.js

-** Particularity **
+## 1) Type annotations:
-1) Type annotations: they introduced the types for variables (like string, number, boolean, number[] or Array<number>, [string, number], ecc).
+they introduced the types for variables (like string, number, boolean, number[] or Array<number>, [string, number], ecc).
 In this case if you assign a string value to a number variable the compiler will catch an error.
    Example:
 ```
 var name: string = 'Enrico';  // OK